trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 measure to ensure that files are retained as expected.
 The minimum value for this property is ``0s``.
 There is a minimum retention session property as well, ``vacuum_min_retention``.

+.. _delta-lake-write-support:

+Updating data
+^^^^^^^^^^^^^

+You can use the connector to :doc:`/sql/insert`, :doc:`/sql/delete`, :doc:`/sql/update`, and :doc:`/sql/merge` data in Delta Lake tables.

+Write operations are supported for tables stored on the following systems:

+* Azure ADLS Gen2, Google Cloud Storage

+  Writes to the Azure ADLS Gen2 and Google Cloud Storage are enabled by default.
+Trino detects write collisions on these storage systems when writing from multiple Trino clusters, or from other query engines.

+* S3 and S3-compatible storage

+  Writes to :doc:`Amazon S3 <hive-s3>` and S3-compatible storage must be enabled
+  with the ``delta.enable-non-concurrent-writes`` property.
+Writes to S3 can safely be made from multiple Trino clusters; however, write collisions are not detected when writing concurrently from other Delta Lake engines.
+You need to make sure that no concurrent data modifications are run to avoid data corruption.

 .. _delta-lake-data-management: